Slim Chickens: International expansion

 In a partnership with Persian Gulf company Alghanim Industries, the first international Slim Chickens opened in Salmiya, Kuwait, in May 2017.
 This location has since closed in 2022.

-A London branch opened at 35 James Street in March 2018 via a partnership with Boparan Restaurant Group.
+The first UK location opened in London at 35 James Street in March 2018 via a partnership with Boparan Restaurant Group.
 A Cardiff branch opened in St David's 2 shopping centre in 2019.
-A Bristol UK branch opened in 2019 in the shopping area of Cabot Circus.
-A branch of this restaurant chain opened in Birmingham, UK.
+A Bristol branch opened in 2019 in the shopping area of Cabot Circus.
+A branch of this restaurant chain opened in Birmingham.
 The first branch in Kent, England, opened in Bluewater Shopping Centre in February 2020.
-Since then, in 2021, three new openings within Bournemouth, Southampton and Plymouth have taken place in the south coast of England, UK.
-In 2023, Bury St Edmunds and Crawley UK branches opened.
+In 2021, branches were opened in Bournemouth, Southampton and Plymouth.
+In 2023, branches in Bury St Edmunds and Crawley opened.
+As of May 2026, there are currently over 70 branches open in the UK.

+The first Turkish location opened on July 23rd, 2023 at Istanbul Airport.
 The first German location opened August 24, 2024 in Berlin.
 Meanwhile, the first Malaysian location opened July 15, 2025 in Subang Jaya.